Air France and KLM end power struggle, agree to closer ties

 PARIS (AP) — Air France and KLM have reached a compromise on tightening ties between the airlines, ending a power struggle that had alarmed the Dutch government, staff and shareholders.

-Air France also secured a salary agreement with pilots after protracted conflict.
-The alliance said Wednesday that strikes shaved 335 million euros off last year’s profits.
+Air France also secured a salary agreement with pilots after protracted conflicts, including strikes last year that shaved 335 million euros ($380 million) off 2018 profits, the alliance said Wednesday.

+Details of the deals weren’t released, but group Chief Financial Officer Frederic Gagey said the Air France-KLM plan should boost the companies’ prospects despite high fuel prices and other challenges ahead.
+Gagey said the group was “absolutely not” considering merging the two airlines entirely.

+The plan includes a new joint “CEO committee” that group Chief Executive Benjamin Smith hopes will simplify decision-making and save money.
+It also involves closer sharing of activities such as purchasing, Gagey told reporters.

 Most Read Business Stories